Born: May 30, 1949

 Lydell Douglas Mitchell was born in Salem on May 30, 1949.
 He attended Salem High School, where he was the star of the baseball, basketball and football teams, earning All-State recognition in all three sports.
 Penn State football coach Joe Paterno recruited heavily from South Jersey, so Lydell was on the Nittany Lions’ radar.
 They offered a football scholarship in 1968 and he accepted.

 Lydell was a three-year varsity starter and during his time in College Station he broke almost every Penn State rushing record.
 He had some of the nation’s best blockers to help him, including fullback Franco Harris.
 As a sophomore in 1969, Lydell helped the team to an undefeated season.
-In 1971, he set NCAA records with 29 touchdowns and 174 points, while rushing for 1,567 yards—a Penn State record that lasted three decades.
+In 1971, he set NCAA records with total 29 touchdowns and 174 points, while rushing for 1,567 yards—a Penn State record that lasted three decades.
 In his final college game, a victory in the Cotton Bowl, Lydell was named the MVP.
-He finished fifth in the Heisman Trophy voting that winter and was a first-team All-American.
+He finished fifth in the Heisman Trophy voting that winter and was a unanimous All-American.